cybererik/Programmatic-Remediation-in-Linux/README.md

 ![Introduction_Vulnerability Management Lab Overview](https://github.com/user-attachments/assets/395f93a3-db26-46b4-b8b3-de1d8514e576)

 ## Overview
-This project focuses on **programmatic remediation of security vulnerabilities** in a **Linux Server (Ubuntu 22.04)** virtual machine.
-Using **Microsoft Azure** and **Tenable Vulnerability Management**, we provisioned a VM, performed authenticated vulnerability scans using the **DISA STIG template**, and automated the remediation process through scripting.
-This simulates real-world cybersecurity operations where analysts remediate vulnerabilities in enterprise environments.
+This project focuses on programmatic remediation of security vulnerabilities in a Linux Server (Ubuntu 22.04) virtual machine.
+By leveraging tools like Microsoft Azure and Tenable, we provisioned a VM, performed authenticated vulnerability scans using the DISA STIG template, and automated the remediation process using bash scripts.
+This project simulates the actions a cybersecurity analyst would take to resolve vulnerabilities in an enterprise environment.

 ## Tools & Technologies
 - **Microsoft Azure** (Virtual Machine Provisioning)